[Updated June 2, 2023]

-Industries, such as transportation and carpentry, saw a remarkable increase in the number of sole traders in the country.
-All in all, ABS reported that proprietors grew a total of 55.9% for 2018-19 period.
-These key figures confirm one thing: proprietorship continues to thrive in Australia.
+Industries, such as transportation and carpentry, saw a remarkable increase in the number of sole traders in the country over the last five or so years.
+This growth confirms one thing: proprietorship continues to thrive in Australia.

 Are You a Sole Trader?